-Issues around the Open Internet – sometimes known as the net neutrality debate – have been of interest to policy makers, regulators and industry stakeholders for some time and recently gained public prominence following changes in regulations in the USA and at the EU level.
+Issues around the Open Internet – sometimes known as the net neutrality debate – have been of interest to policy-makers, regulators and industry stakeholders for some time and recently gained public prominence following changes in regulations in the US and at the EU level.

 The BSG has taken a central role in the UK and EU debates.
 We believe in a vibrant and Open Internet that allows for innovation in both content and infrastructure.
 The concept of an Open Internet is guided by 3 principles:

 - Users should be able to access all legal content

 - There should be no discrimination against content providers on the basis of commercial rivalry